anandsingh3996/anandsingh.chauhan/content/authors/admin/_index.md

 ## About Me

-Decision Sciences Research Area.
+I am a Researcher at the TCS Research in the Decision Sciences Research Area.
 My work is fueled by a genuine passion for harnessing the potential of machine learning and operational research to address complex, real-world challenges.
 Throughout my career, I've been dedicated to bridging the gap between theory and practical solutions, and I bring with me a wide-ranging skill set that covers various domains.
 This includes my in-depth expertise in reinforcement learning and its diverse applications, ranging from robust power network control to optimizing supply chains, facilitating peer-to-peer energy trading, and remaining at the cutting edge of innovations in electric vehicle technology.